 A good credit score is more important than most people realize.
 Bad credit can have a detrimental impact on all aspects of life – from renting a car to getting a job.
 With a low credit score, you really at a major disadvantage.

 For these reasons (and to keep stress levels low), it’s always advisable that you stay aware of your credit score.
-You can check your score for free, once a year, at all three major credit bureaus in the United States.
+You can check your score at no cost once a year at all three major credit bureaus in the United States.
 If your score is tanking, take the steps needed to repair it.
 Don’t wait around until the next time you need to apply for a loan, either.
 Leaving a bad credit score unattended is just asking for trouble.
 And extra expenses.